80 Of 400

 • Statistics and Probability: In surveys and polls, 80 respondents out of a sample of 400 might represent a specific demographic preference or opinion, providing valuable insights into the larger population.

 • Science and Research: Experimental results are frequently analyzed using proportions.
-For instance, if 80 out of 400 lab mice showed a particular reaction to a drug, it indicates a 20% response rate.
+Take this case: if 80 out of 400 lab mice showed a particular reaction to a drug, it indicates a 20% response rate.

 • Everyday Life: Calculating discounts, splitting bills, or determining the amount of ingredients needed for a recipe often involves using fractions, percentages, and proportions.